nesterow/frontless/readme.md

 ```

 ### Server sent state
-##### * or Server Sent View Model
+###### * or Server Sent View Model
 Some API requests can return a ready view-model for a specific component.
 After it happens the target component will update its state from received response.
 This is convenient whenever you want to update the view after a request is done.
-Given that, the server should return a ready view-model it eliminates extra steps you would do to parse response.
+Given that, the server should return a ready view-model which eliminates extra steps you would do to handle response.

 Normally, you should follow 3 steps to make it work: